Apple makes final pitch to U.S. jury in Samsung trial

-SAN JOSE Calif.
-Samsung transformed the smartphone market only by copying iPhone technology, an Apple attorney said on Tuesday as the two companies delivered closing arguments to jurors after a month-long trial over mobile patents.
+SAN JOSE, Calif., April 29 Samsung transformed the smartphone market only by copying iPhone technology, an Apple attorney said on Tuesday as the two companies delivered closing arguments to jurors after a month-long trial over mobile patents.

 Apple Inc and Samsung Electronics Co Ltd have been litigating around the world for nearly three years.
 Jurors awarded the iPhone maker about $930 million after a 2012 trial in San Jose, California, but Apple failed to persuade U.S. District Judge Lucy Koh to issue a permanent injunction against the sale of Samsung phones.